How do we Process Life?

 - Shy person

-2 Corinthians 3:18 “And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.
-For this comes from the Lord who is the Spirit.”
+2 Corinthians 3:18 (NIV)”And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.”

 This teaching is necessary because you will always run into people that believe that their emotions are uncontrollable.
 They get angry and can not help it.
 They see themselves as victims of their own emotions.
 This is not true and a lie from the pit of hell.
 Our emotions can be controlled but it requires change at the heart level of their thinking and beliefs.